Doctor Psycho: Post-Crisis

-One Year Later, Doctor Psycho is arrested and put on trial with Kate Spencer (Manhunter) as his defense attorney.
-Following his arrest, he is abandoned by the Society.
+During One Year Later, Doctor Psycho is arrested and put on trial with Kate Spencer (Manhunter) as his defense attorney.
+Following his arrest, he is abandoned by the Secret Society of Super Villains.
 During the trial, he uses his mind-controlling abilities to make Spencer dream of herself dressed as Wonder Woman in a scene reminiscent of the Roman Colosseum.
 Before the trial verdict could be revealed, his powers are returned to him as a result of his ties to the Society who had constructed the machine that was blocking them.
 He uses his telepathy to hold the people in the courtroom hostage.

-This forces Spencer to try to put on her uniform but she instead reveals herself to Doctor Psycho as Manhunter.
-Psycho then makes Kate put on her suit, but drops his guard to sneak a kiss with her, resulting in him being stabbed in the stomach and head.
+This forces Spencer to try to put on her uniform, but she instead reveals herself to Doctor Psycho as Manhunter.
+Psycho then compels Kate to put on her suit, but he drops his guard to sneak a kiss with her, resulting in him being stabbed in the stomach and head.
 This causes him to forget about Kate's alter-ego and lose his powers.

-Doctor Psycho has lately been shown still in a position of authority with the Society in the Secret Six miniseries.
-He has been working with former enemy Cheshire for Vandal Savage and hiring various villains to put out hits on other Secret Six members.
+Doctor Psycho was subsequently shown in a position of authority with the Society in the Secret Six miniseries.
+He worked with former enemy Cheshire for Vandal Savage, hiring various villains to put out hits on other Secret Six members.
 In the final issue of Secret Six (December 2006), he is stabbed repeatedly and seriously injured by the Mad Hatter.

 He resurfaced with his powers restored and amplified by Circe in the Wonder Woman series beginning in 2006.
 He was assisting Cheetah and Giganta.

-On the cover of Justice League of America vol. 2 #13, it shows Doctor Psycho as a member of the latest Injustice League.
+On the cover of Justice League of America (vol. 2) #13, it shows Doctor Psycho as a member of the latest Injustice League.

-During the Final Crisis storyline, Genocide was sent to the DMA (Department of Metahuman Affairs) Headquarters to retrieve Doctor Psycho, who is held captive there.
+During the Final Crisis storyline, Genocide was sent to the headquarters of the Department of Metahuman Affairs (DMA) to retrieve Doctor Psycho, who was held captive there.